accordproject/techdocs/website/versioned_docs/version-0.12.0/advanced-latedelivery.md

 ### Load the Template

-To get started, download the following template archive [minilatedeliveryandpenalty@0.1.1.cta](assets/advanced/minilatedeliveryandpenalty@0.1.1.cta).
+To get started, download the `minilatedeliveryandpenalty` template archive from https://templates.accordproject.org/minilatedeliveryandpenalty@0.2.1.html

+> If you are using a version of template studio running Cicero 0.10, you can download a compatible archive here: [minilatedeliveryandpenalty@0.1.1.cta](assets/advanced/minilatedeliveryandpenalty@0.1.1.cta)

 Head to [Template Studio](https://studio.accordproject.org/) to inspect and edit this initial clause template.
 In the navigation bar, click `New Template` and select `...from disk` to find the file and upload it.